failure-driven/layered-testing-presentation/submission.md

 ### Notes

 Technical requirements:
-  The talk is to be presented by 2 persenters, Selena Small and Michael Milewski.
-Both prsenters would prefer lapel microphones to allow easy movement on stage.
+  The talk is to be presented by 2 presenters, Selena Small and Michael Milewski.
+Both presenters would prefer lapel microphones to allow easy movement on stage.

 Best people for this subject: